Underwater firearm

 An underwater firearm is a firearm designed for use underwater.
-They are in the arms inventories of many nations.
-A common feature of underwater firearms or needleguns is that they fire flechettes or spear-like bolts instead of standard bullets.
+Underwater firearms or needleguns usually fire flechettes or spear-like bolts instead of standard bullets.
 These may be fired by pressurised gas.

 History

-Underwater firearms were first developed in the 1960s during the Cold War as a way to arm frogmen.
+Underwater firearms were first developed in the 1960s during the Cold War as a way to arm combat divers.

 Design

-Because standard bullet ammunition does not work well underwater, a common feature of underwater firearms is that they fire flechettes instead of standard bullets.
+Because standard bullet ammunition does not work well underwater, underwater firearms commonly fire flechettes instead of standard bullets.

 The barrels of underwater pistols are typically not rifled.
 Rather, the fired projectile maintains its ballistic trajectory underwater by hydrodynamic effects.
 The lack of rifling renders these weapons relatively inaccurate when fired out of water.
 Underwater rifles are more powerful than underwater pistols and more accurate out of water, but underwater pistols can be manipulated more easily underwater.

 Among the many engineering challenges in designing underwater firearms is that of developing a weapon which can be effective both underwater and out of water.
 The ASM-DT amphibious rifle is an early example of such a weapon.
 First fielded by the Russian special forces in 2000, the folding-stock ASM-DT amphibious rifle is capable of firing two kinds of ammunition, both of 5.45 mm caliber: